Strong gravitational-wave lensing posterior odds: Prior odds

 With the definition of the prior probability of lensing $P(\HL)$, and assuming that the probability that a given set is strongly lensed is much smaller than the probability that it is not (i.e., $P(H_U)\approx 1$), the prior odds without selection effects

 where, in the last line, we took the limit of a high number of mergers.
-Note that the prior odds reduces to the relative rate of lensing only in single-image analyses ($\Nimg=1$).
+Note that the prior odds reduce to the relative rate of lensing only in single-image analyses ($\Nimg=1$).

 The curious result is that the prior probability in favour of lensing \emph{decreases} over time, as the number of events increases (Fig.~\ref{fig:prior_odds}).\footnote{In particular, note that $\Navg=(\Ru+\Nimg \Rl)T$.} Furthermore, the form of the prior odds suggests that the probability that we can detect any strong lensing becomes extremely small once we reach a certain number of events, which, at first glance, is catastrophic to confident detections.
 For example, for an observing time $T=1 \, \rm yr$, rates $R=1000 \, \rm yr^{-1}$ and $\Rl=1 \, \rm yr^{-1}$, and several images $\Nimg =4$, the probability that any given set of $\Nimg$ events is lensed, before we have analysed the data, $\PLU \approx 2 \times 10^{-11}$, which is extremely small.